Job opportunities

 Assets:

-We encourage Parks Canada job applicants to self-identify, where appropriate, as members of the following groups: Indigenous peoples, persons with disabilities or barriers to employment, visible minorities, members of the LGBTQ2+ community and women.
-These applications may be given preference.
-Please see the section below Diversity, equity and inclusion in employment.
+We encourage people applying for a job at Parks Canada to declare their membership, where applicable, in the following groups: Aboriginals, people with disabilities or barriers to employment, members of visible minorities, the LGBTQ2+ community and women.
+These candidates may be given preference.
+Please see Diversity, equity and inclusion in employment at the bottom of this page.

 Conditions of employment